kgillibrand/Module-Signing-Script/README.md

 - The kernel-devel package (or equivalent for your distro, linux-headers-generic, etc) which provides the sign-file binary

 #Script Operation

+Automatic Mode
 - Find the system package manager
 - Find the currently booted kernel
 - Find all installed kernels using the package manager
 - Compare the kernel versions and find out which are newer than the currently booted one
 - Parse the modules file and extract the modules to sign
+- Build akmods for the kernels to sign if they don't exist
 - Sign the modules for all new kernels

+Manual Mode (-k/--kernels)
+- Build akmods for the provided kernels if they don't exist
+- Sign the modules for the provided kernel versions

 #Notes and Issues
 - This script requires root to sign the kernel modules.
 It will call sudo and prompt for your password before signing them.
 If you register it as a cron job be sure to do so as root.